keu/docs/astro/test-and-troubleshoot-locally.md

 As you develop data pipelines on Astro, we strongly recommend running and testing your DAGs locally before deploying your project to a Deployment on Astro.
 This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astro CLI.

-## Run a Project Locally
+## Run a project locally

 Whenever you want to test your code, the first step is always to start a local Airflow environment.
-To run your project in a local Airflow environment, follow the steps in [Build and Run a Project](develop-project.md#build-and-run-a-project-locally).
+To run your project in a local Airflow environment, follow the steps in [Build and run a project](develop-project.md#build-and-run-a-project-locally).

 ## Test DAGs with the Astro CLI